prism-sh/examples/README.md

 To get started, clone the repository and navigate to the example and language applicable to your team.

-**Contributing**
+## Contributing

 We welcome contributions from the community!
 If you find an issue, you can submit it under "Issues".
 We will review Issues and PRs as often as we can.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+## Contact
-For questions, support, or collaboration inquiries, please contact our team at support@trustless.engineering.
+For questions, support, or collaboration inquiries, please contact our team at support@trustless.engineering or our [Discord](https://discord.com/invite/pmbc4NjctV).

 We are excited to see what you build with PRISM and look forward to your contributions!